magenta/magenta/magenta/models/rl_tuner/README.md

 	place notes by calling `action`, receive rewards using `collect_reward`, and save these experiences using `store`.

-*	The network weights are updated using `training_step` which samples minibatches of experience from the model's `experience` buffer and uses this to compute gradients based on the loss function in `build_graph`.
+*	The network weights are updated using `training_step`, which samples minibatches of experience from the model's `experience` buffer and uses this to compute gradients based on the loss function in `build_graph`.